wforbes/node-docker/README.md

 - **.dockerignore** specifies files that shouldn't be copied into the docker container
 - **.env** specifies environment variables that should be set when the container runs
 - **docker-compose.yml** ([Docker Compose docs will explain](https://docs.docker.com/compose))
+- **docker-compose.dev.yml** & **docker-compose.prod.yml** docker compose files used to specify variations between the the development and production environments
+- **./config/config.js** configuration file used for node app
+- **./nginx/default.conf** sets proxy configuration for the nginx container

 ### terminal commands for working with docker
 #### basics